golift/code.golift.io/examples/MANUAL.md

         Provide a listen address to bind to.
 Default is :$PORT.
 PORT is taken from the environment.
 If PORT is unset the default is :8080.

+    -t <timeout>
+        May pass a web request timeout in Go Duration format.
+Default is 15 seconds.
+        Example: -t 1m30s

     -v
         Display version and exit.